The Immaculate Collection: Commercial performance

 The Immaculate Collection was the highest-charting greatest hits album on the Billboard 200 in a decade since Greatest Hits (1980) by Kenny Rogers.

-The Immaculate Collection has sold over 30 million copies worldwide, making it the best-selling compilation album ever by a solo artist and one of the world's best-selling albums of all time.
-In Madonna's home country, the album entered the Billboard 200 chart at number 32 on the week of December 1, 1990.
-It jumped to number two on January 26, 1991, being blocked from the top spot for two weeks by Vanilla Ice's To the Extreme.
+The Immaculate Collection has sold more than 32 million copies worldwide, making it Madonna's best-selling album, the best-selling compilation album by a solo artist, and one of the best-selling albums of all time.
+In the United States, the album entered the Billboard 200 chart at number 32 for the week of December 1, 1990.
+It jumped to number two on January 26, 1991, but was kept from the top spot for two weeks by Vanilla Ice's To the Extreme.
 Nevertheless, it became the highest-charting greatest hits album in a decade since Kenny Rogers's Greatest Hits (1980).
-After Billboard overturned the rule preventing older albums to chart on the Billboard 200 in November 2009, The Immaculate Collection has made multiple re-entries on the chart, with the latest being its 148th week on September 10, 2016.
+After Billboard changed the rule that prevented older albums from charting on the Billboard 200 in November 2009, The Immaculate Collection has made multiple re-entries on the chart, including a 148th week on September 10, 2016.
 The album also spent 290 weeks on the Catalog Albums chart, with a peak of number six.
-The Immaculate Collection became Madonna's second album, after Like a Virgin (1984), to receive diamond award from the Recording Industry Association of America (RIAA) and was later certified eleven-time platinum denoting 11 million album-equivalent units.
-After the advent of the Nielsen SoundScan, the album has sold over 5,992,000 copies as of 2016.
+The Immaculate Collection became Madonna's second album, after Like a Virgin (1984), to receive a diamond award from the Recording Industry Association of America (RIAA) and was later certified 11× platinum, representing 11 million album-equivalent units.
+Since the advent of Nielsen SoundScan, the album had sold more than 5,992,000 copies as of 2016.
 In early 2025, the album debuted and peaked at number eight on the Top Dance Albums chart, making it her sixth top ten entry and ninth overall.
-This makes Madonna the only artist to have one album from five and consecutive decades enter the top 10.
+With this achievement, Madonna became the only artist to have albums from five consecutive decades enter the top 10.